angelinaaziz/becoming/README.md

 **Phase 3 🔮** - Ecosystem expansion
 - Integration with other personal development platforms
-- Organisation accounts for recognizing member achievements
+- Organisation accounts for recognising member achievements
 - Mobile application with push notifications

 **Phase 4 🔮** - Growth and partnerships